bsol-oss/react-datatable5/README.md

 # React Datatable

-The datetable package is built on top of `@tanstack/react-table` and `chakra-ui` to create a robust datatable.
+The datetable package is built on top of `@tanstack/react-table` and `chakra-ui` to create a datatable.
 This hook simplifies to initialize the state management for controlling the datatable, and it offers several predefined tables and controls in to enhance data visualization.

 ## Installation